FusionAuth/fusionauth-example-angular/README.md

 * [Git](http://git-scm.com/): Presumably you already have this on your machine if you are looking at this project locally; if not, use your platform's package manager to install git, and `git clone` this repo.
 * [NodeJS](https://nodejs.org): This will install the NodeJS runtime, which includes the package management tool `npm` needed for pulling down the various dependencies.
 * [Angular 14](http://angular.io): Specifically, you will need the Angular `ng` CLI tool available to you; this is most easily installed to be a global package, e.g. `npm install -g @angular/cli`, so that is available to this and any other Angular project you might work on.
-* OPTIONAL: [Docker](https://www.docker.com): If you wish to run FusionAuth from within a Docker container.
+* [Docker](https://www.docker.com): For standing up FusionAuth from within a Docker container.
+(You can [install it other ways](https://fusionauth.io/docs/v1/tech/installation-guide/), but for this example you'll need Docker.)

 ## Installation
 To install, do the following in a shell/Terminal window:

 * `git clone https://github.com/fusionauth/fusionauth-example-angular` or `gh repo clone fusionauth/fusionauth-example-angular`
 * `cd fusionauth-example-angular`: This is the root of the example.
-* `cd secure-angular; npm install`: This will bring all the node modules onto the machine.
+* `cd client; npm install`: This will bring all the node modules onto the machine.
 * `cd ../server; npm install`: Likewise.

 ## FusionAuth Configuration